 The diluted loss per share was \$0.01, which was the same as in 2015.
-At February 29, 2016, the diluted weighted average number of shares was 31,230,296.
-No (February 28, 2015 - 400,000) options were included in calculating the weighted-average number of diluted common shares outstanding, because their exercise price was greater than the annual average common share market price in the year.
+At May 31, 2016, the diluted weighted average number of shares was 31,230,296.

 The basic gain (loss) per common share is calculated using net income (loss) divided by the weighted-average number of common shares outstanding.
 The diluted gain (loss) per common share is calculated using net income (loss) divided by the weighted-average number of diluted common shares outstanding.